sameelarif/draftly/README.md

 # Draftly

 Draftly is designed to assist users in writing text content using provided sources as context to generate auto-completions.
-It leverages OpenAI's API for text generation and Supabase for file storage and management.
+It leverages Groq's API for text generation and Supabase for file storage and management.
 The application is designed for students, researchers, copywriters, and anyone who needs to generate text content efficiently.

 ## Features